apache/calcite/site/_docs/avatica_json_reference.md

 ## Requests

 The collection of all JSON objects accepted as requests to Avatica.
+All Requests include a `request` attribute which uniquely identifies the concrete Request from all other Requests.

 ### CatalogsRequest

 {% highlight json %}
-{}
+{
+  "request": "getCatalogs",
+}
 {% endhighlight %}

-There are no attributes on this request.
+There are no extra attributes on this Request.

 ### CloseConnectionRequest

 {% highlight json %}
 {
+  "request": "closeConnection",
-  connectionId: "000000-0000-0000-00000000"
+  "connectionId": "000000-0000-0000-00000000"
 }
 {% endhighlight %}